eltribehou/AerospaceBar/README.md

 ## Setting up Aerospace Callbacks

-AerospaceBar uses an event-driven approach instead of polling.
-You need to configure Aerospace to call AerospaceBar when windows or workspaces change.
+AerospaceBar uses the Aerospace binary to get the current state of workspaces and windows.
+An initial call is made when the app launches, then AerospaceBar relies on Aerospace's callbacks to refresh when changes occur.

 Add the following to your Aerospace configuration file (`~/.aerospace.toml`):